Best food processors UK 2021: ultimate buying guide

 How we selected the food processors to test

-Not all food processors are created equal.
+Finding the best food processor in the UK wasn't easy as not all food processors are created equal.
 Some only chop, others blend, knead, slice and dice.
 Some weigh more than a small child, others can be packed away in a cupboard.
 Some are so expensive you buy them on credit, others cost less than a magazine subscription.

 To guarantee we were putting the best food processors to the test, we scoured online reviews to build a shortlist of 50 of the highest-rated, most popular food processors across Amazon, Robert Dyas, Argos and John Lewis.
 As there is a wide variety of machine types – from blenders to blender mixers and choppers – each offering slight variations on features, we included any product labelled as a food processor.